15 Nov Removing a Restrictive Covenant

 Planning Permit Process

 You can apply to either vary or remove a covenant.
-It is the same process, it is simply a matter of deciding if a variation will achieve the result you are after or if a removal is best for your development.
+It is the same planning process, it is simply a matter of deciding if a variation will achieve the result you are after or if a removal is best for your development.
 We find that at times a variation is looked upon more variably as it is overall less change and more certainty for the beneficiaries, but it does depend on the individual circumstances.
 Of course, it is always cleaner for a full covenant removal so that should be considered as well.

 You apply by lodging a planning application form together with supporting details, a recent copy of your title and covenant and a fee to the local council.
-More details on the typical planning process can be found here.

 You can apply as a combined planning application or by itself.
 For example, if you have a single dwelling covenant over your land and you wish to build two houses you can apply to remove/vary the covenant at the same time as applying to build the two houses, or you can apply to remove the covenant first.
 The majority of our clients choose to do the covenant removal/variation first, given the speculative nature of the application which I discuss further below.